baotianyoutai/portfolio/README.md

 B.S., Statistics | Hosei Univ.(_May 2024_)

 ## Work Experience
-**AI/ML engineer @ Chibabank.LTD (_June 2024 - Present_)**
+**AI/ML engineer @ Digital Strategy Division at Chibabank.Ltd (_June 2024 - Present_)**
+- experienced The ASL ML Immersive Education in Google, got knowledge to build end-to-end ML solutions for 3 weeks, created 3 prototypes for 1 weeks.
-- developing Advertising effectiveness measurement AI which counts how many people have passed by the blanch in stead of OOO.
+- developing Advertising effectiveness measurement AI which counts how many people have passed by the blanch in stead of people.
 - As part of efforts to improve operational efficiency in the Market Operations Department, developed an AI assistant that suggests the relevant balance of payments item number along with the rationale.

 AI/ML engineer @ Chibabank.LTD